The Best Competitive Intelligence Tools You Should Consider Using

 Take a look at what technology and extensions your competitors are using!

-You may notice, for example, that all of your competitors ranking well in the SERPs are using Yoast plugins to optimize their pages for specific keywords.
+You may notice, for example, that all of your competitors ranking well in the SERPs are using SEO plugins to optimize their pages for specific keywords.

 Or, you may find that those with the highest number of sales have integrations with email software like Mailchimp that can distribute autoresponder campaigns.